froesecom/async_horror/README.md

 dirt.import_dirtbags_async
 obs.successes

-## TODO
+##Challenges
-+ Try to keep track of state and results
+- Getting async tasks to report back and keep track of what they did is hard.

-+ Experiment with threadsafe performance
+##Next Up
+- Run with JRuby

 ##THEMES
 + writing multi-threaded code can be tricky regardless of which tool you use